 Angie started her restaurant career in the front of the house, and ended up in New York City, with the job of captaining at Park Avenue Autumn/Winter/Spring/Summer.
 Her strong interest in food and cooking drew her to the kitchen, and she worked her way from line cook to sous chef and, of course, met and fell in love with Scott.
 In 2011, Chef Koketsu named Tacinelli chef de cuisine of Quality Meats, a modern steakhouse that has been named one of America’s best new steakhouses by Details Magazine.
 It was at Quality Meats that Tacinelli developed and honed his leadership skills, running the day-to-day operations throughout the restaurant’s back of the house.

 Angie proceeded to work for Rich Torrisi and Mario Carbone at Torrisi Italian Specialities, where she fine-tuned her Italian culinary craft, before helping develop the opening menu at Quality Italian with Scott.
 The duo then developed and operated a 19-seat speakeasy restaurant project in the East Village together called dinnertable, where they gained acclaim for their creative menu and unique lasagna.
-The couple returned to Quality Italian in 2016 to open the restaurant in Denver and assist in the future expansion of the brand as chef-partners.
+The couple returned to Quality Italian in 2016 to open a new location in Denver and assist in the future expansion of the brand as chef-partners.

 They always dreamed of opening a small, special place where they could really showcase their unique style of modern Italian American cuisine.
 That vision has come to fruition in Don Angie.